 Another interesting side note is that none of the safest states for online dating prefer Match.
 Does that mean Match is riskier than other dating apps?
 Not necessarily.
 Maybe you’re just more likely to get burned with a match than with tinder.

 Looking for love online?
 Move to New England.

 Our data from 2019 shows that three of the top five safest states are in New England (Vermont, New Hampshire, and Maine).
 These states all scored low in cybercrime, violent crime, and STDs.

 One of the biggest surprises this year is that West Virginia catapulted to the second-safest state (up from number seven in 2018).

 Long story short, it’s okay to be super picky when swiping through messages and profiles on a dating app.
 Tell friends when you’re meeting up with someone you met online, arrange your own transportation, and go to a public place.

 And if someone you’ve just met online asks for money or wants to meet for the first time at your apartment, swipe left!

 The team at HighSpeedInternet.com developed this list of the safest and most dangerous states for online dating by using recent stats on violent crime, cybercrime statistics, STD data from the Centers for Disease Control and Prevention, and sex education data.

 Author - Kristin Cooke

-After graduating with a degree in English from the University of Utah, Kristin learned to geek speak while working as a technical recruiter, interviewing software developers and tech companies in the Pacific Northwest.
-Over the past 20 years, she has created award-winning content for technology, health, and finance companies, eventually bringing her talent to HighSpeedInternet.com where she writes unbiased reviews of internet providers and tech products.
-Her work has been featured in the New York Post, PC Magazine, Forbes, Business Insider, Space.com, and Fox News.
+After graduating with a degree in English from the University of Utah, Kristin learned to geek speak while working as a technical recruiter, interviewing software developers and tech companies.
+For over 20 years, she has created award-winning content for technology, health, and finance companies.
+Kristin is an advocate for affordable internet for all and writes about rural internet solutions, satellite internet news, and tech products at SatelliteInternet.com.
+Her work has been featured in New York Post, PCMag, Forbes, Business Insider, Telecompetitor, Space.com, and The Benton Institute for Broadband & Society.